isomerpages/nrf-gyss/_current-event/Programme.md

 permalink: /current-event/programme/
 description: ""
 ---
-Stay tuned to this space for the latest GYSS 2024 programme as it is still being firmed-up.
+Stay tuned to this space for the latest **GYSS 2024 programme** as it is still being firmed-up.
+It will host an exciting line-up of plenaries, talks, activities and of course, the much anticipated panel discussions.

-To give you a sense of all the exciting plenaries, panel discussions, talks and activities, take a peak at the programme for the GYSS 2023 below.
+To give you a sense of all these, take a sneak peek at the GYSS 2023 programme below.

 <img width="800" src="/images/gyss-2023-programme.jpg">